hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step5-initialize.md

 `kubectl get -n kudo-system pods`{{execute}}

-Also, new custom resource definitions associated with the KUDO controller are also available.
+Also, a few new custom resource definitions are associated with the KUDO controller.

 `kubectl get crds`{{execute}}